zero-one-group/geni/docs/cookbook/part_3_grouping_and_aggregating.md

 ; +---------+------------+
 ```

 We may not like the default `sum(berri-1)`.
-We can rename it using `g/select` in part 1.
-Alternatively, we can do an aggregate using `g/agg` with a rename map:
+We can rename it using `g/select` in part 1 or, alternatively, we can do an aggregate using `g/agg` with a rename map:

 ```clojure
 (-> berri-bikes